MuuYesen/trade-learn/README.md

-## trade-learn：A closed-loop for Building Trading Strategies in Python with Machine Learning
+## trade-learn：Building Trading Strategies in Closed-Loop with Machine Learning

 <b>trade-learn</b> is a machine learning strategy development toolkit based on alphalens, backtrader, pyfolio, and quantstats.
 It provides a <b>complete strategy development process</b>.